-FINAL DRAFT: The final draft of the term paper will be due on May 6th.
+FINAL WRITING ASSIGNMENT: The final draft of the term paper will be due on May 11th by 5:00 p.m.
 The paper should be approximately 15-20 pages in length and relate to the topics of the course.

 Formatting and Stylistic Requirements